mohdareeb0x-commits/book-library-api/README.md

 go run cmd/main.go
 ```

-The API will start on `http://localhost:8080`
+The API server will start on `http://localhost:8080`

 ## API Endpoints

-### 1. List All Books
+### Get All Books
 ```
 GET /books
 ```
-Returns all books in the library.
+Returns a list of all books in the library.

 **Response:**
 ```json